wiremock/api-template-library/amazonaws.com-marketplace-catalog/index.md

 ---
 slug: "amazonaws-com-marketplace-catalog"
-name: "AWS Marketplace Catalog Service"
+title: "AWS Marketplace Catalog Service"
 provider: "amazonaws.com"
 description: "<p>Catalog API actions allow you to manage your entities through list,\
   \ describe, and update capabilities.
 An entity can be a product or an offer on AWS\